f5devcentral/f5-agility-labs-sslviz/docs/class1/module4/lab02.rst

    |

    The **Services List** page is used to define security services that SSL Orchestrator can steer traffic to.
-To simplify the service configuration, common product integration templates are provided in a service catalog which is separated into 6 service types:
+To simplify the service configuration, common product integration templates are provided in a service catalog which is grouped by service type:

-      - Inline L2
+      - Inline Layer 2 (e.g., L2 IPS)
-      - Inline L3
+      - Inline Layer 3 (e.g., NGFW)
-      - Inline HTTP
+      - Inline HTTP (e.g., web proxy/URL filter)
-      - ICAP
+      - ICAP (e.g., Antivirus, DLP)
-      - TAP
+      - Receive-only Tap (e.g., forensic monitoring)
-      - F5
+      - F5 on-box module (e.g., Advanced WAF).

    The service catalog also provides "generic" security service options.
 Depending on your computer's screen resolution, it may be necessary to scroll down to see additional services.